fabiooperti/Fabio-Operti---Data-analytics-project/SQL project/Sales analysis/SQL scripts.md

 ### It turns out it's most of the customers - 158 out of 178
 ### So what's our customers repeat rate (i.e. customers that ordered from us at least twice) ?
-We create a CTE (common table expression), i.e. a temporary query used in the context of a larger query In this case the CTE is the table of customers that ordered from us more than once and we join this with the Orders table where we can get the total number of distinct customers that have ordered at least once from us
+We create another CTE as a table with customers that ordered from us more than once and we join this with the Orders table where we can get the total number of distinct customers that have ordered at least once from us
 ```
 WITH Repeat_customers AS